namankhurpia/namankhurpia/README.md

 ## About Me

-Hello, I'm a  Data Scientist, I code and create things which matter to humans, Most of my projects are open sourced and can be viewed right below.
+Hello, I’m a Data Scientist focused on building systems that solve real, human-centered problems.
+I enjoy turning ideas into working products, and most of my projects are open-source and available below.

-🔭 Currently I'm exploring Pytorch and Tensorflow, and finetuning LLMs on my local machine.
+🔭 I’m currently working with PyTorch and TensorFlow, with a strong focus on fine-tuning large language models locally.
+I’ve also built end-to-end implementations of transformer-based models, including GPT-style architectures, to better understand model internals rather than treating them as black boxes.

 I try not to limit myself with stack rather I have developed myself to code in any language be it one you created.

 <div style = "display: flex;">